thesassway/sass-test/README.md

 This repo was made in order to get a starting point for a WordPress theme styled via SASS and Compass.
 In a standard Compass project the .scss files are placed in the /sass folder.
 However WordPress needs the style.css in the root folder.

+## The Compass Skeleton Theme

+> This theme is a skeleton.
+The purpose of the theme is to demonstrate how to use the WordPress API.
+> The files are prepared for styling in *Sass / Compass*.

-# config.rb - Compass Configuration
+## config.rb - Compass Configuration

 The file *config.rb* defines the whereabouts of certain directories.